dimsav/todo/README.md

 todo
 ====

-Todo assignment for madewithlove
+Todo assignment for madewithlove.
+Live demo [here](http://todo.dimsav.com).

-### Installation notes for development.
+### Installation steps for development environment.

 After cloning the repository, make sure gulp and nodejs are installed on your system.
 Then, run the following steps: